r1cksec/cheatsheets/theorie/active-directory-methodology.md

         GPOs can be linked to domains or to organizational units.
         These links can be enforced.
         For example, if a GP is linked to an OU, OUs that inherit the properties of the source OU cannot block inheritance.
+        Group policies are periodically applied to the registry.
+        However, when the operating system attempts to authorize a user, only the registry will be checked.

     -Organizational Units Tree Structure
         Organizational units are collections of user, computer and group objects.